Bacolor: The Sunken Shrine

-Buried by the devastating lahar flows of Mount Pinatubo eruption in June 1991, the Archdiocesan Shrine of Our Lady of Lourdes of Cabetican (abbreviated as "Maluca") remains at the center of Marian Concordia Pilgrimages and Healing in Pampanga.
-Originally built as an annexe to the older, smaller shrine, it is under the care of Fr.
+Buried by the devastating lahar flows of Mount Pinatubo eruption in June 1991, the Archdiocesan Shrine of Our Lady of Lourdes of Cabetican (abbreviated as "Maluca"), now more popularly known as the Sunken Shrine of Our Lady of Lourdes of Cabetican, remains at the center of the Marian Concordia Pilgrimages and Healing in Pampanga.
+Originally built as an annex to the older, smaller shrine, it is under the care of Fr.
 Ronnie Cao, Healing Priest and Rector of the Archdiocesan Shrine.

+Education

+There are two schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+Theres are the Bacolor North Schools District Office, and Bacolor South Schools District Office.